 Trust and Respect for patients in the Hispanic community: Key Action to take

-Health plans and Pharmacy benefit managers (PMB) might want to heed the 2nd bullet and think of ways that they can provide information without it being requested and make is more accessible.
+Health plans and Pharmacy benefit managers (PMB) might want to heed these next 2 points carefully and think of ways that they can provide information without it being requested and make is more accessible.

 Most health plans and PBMs that we work with have a disclaimer on their materials – that they are required to have to be compliant.
-The materials must be available in other languages and most will have a phone number of Customer Care to call to request them.
-Consider making your letters bilingual and provide them in Spanish on one side and English on the other for all members.
+That disclaimer states that the materials must be available in other languages and most will have a phone number of Customer Care to call to request them.
+Action item: Consider making your member letters bilingual and provide them in Spanish on one side and English on the other.

 Consider putting those available materials in other languages on your website and providing the patient member with a direct URL to download the materials so that they do not have to call to request specific materials.
 This is an easy fix to overcome this shame barrier.
 It’s important that we pay attention to research and to patient input and find the solutions that we can put in place right away and the others that may take longer.